tinobe/hw4/README.md

   The current file has 237 lines, allocate sufficient memory *inside* your reading function.
 This requires dynamic allocation.
 * Have one function which filters the data.
 Interpret the data as periodic function, i.e. f[N]=f[0].
+Just like in previous programs, overwrite the original array and do not create a second array.
 Note that once your code works, you can apply the filter function more than once to the data.
 It is interesting to see what happens to the data when you apply the filter several times.
 * Write the final result inside an extra function into a file, do not overwrite the original data file.
 * Make sure that all memory that has been allocated via `new` has